In honour of my most popular blog post of all time, I thought I’d start 2018 off with a big ol’ Revolution Beauty haul.

 Lastly – and probably most excitingly – I purchased the brand new Re-Loaded Palette in Iconic Division (£4).
 This is clearly meant to be a dupe for the Anastasia Beverly Hills Subculture Palette (with a few extra handy shades thrown in) – this same line also has a dupe for the Modern Renaissance, as well as the Urban Decay Naked Heat and I think the last one is meant to be the Huda Beauty Desert Dusk.
 I’m keeping my fingers crossed that the formula is good – some of those matte shades are so unique and I can see myself using the crap out of them!

-Lastly for eyeshadow I got one product from two more lines I’d never tried – firstly the Freedom Makeup London #ProArtist HD Pro Refills Pro Eyeshadow Colour in 09 (£2, paid £1.30).
+Lastly for eyeshadow I got one product from two more lines I’d never tried – firstly the Freedom Makeup London #ProArtist HD Pro Refills Pro Eyeshadow Colour in 09 (£2, paid £1.30) (currently unavailable).
 Considering the amount of times that title repeated the word ‘pro’, I’m expecting this to be the most pigmented, blendable deep red I’ve ever tried in my life…

 Makeup Obsession is a line with a different kind of custom palette idea – the eyeshadows, blushes, face powders, highlighters, contours, lip products etc all come in an individual case but can be popped out of the outer casing and into their own palettes.
 They still keep the plastic square packaging when in a palette, and you can pop it back into the original casing at any time.
 I’m not sure how I feel about this range – it’s definitely unique from other systems on the market, but I’m pretty attached to the freedom and space-saving ability that single pans and magnetic palettes give me – but I thought I’d give a shadow a go anyway, and picked up the Obsession Blush in Honey (£3, paid £0.90).
 As you might be able to tell, this has caused me some confusion – it’s so orange that I totally forgot it was a blush and photographed it with the eyeshadow section.
 I must say this looks completely different to the photo on the website, which made it look like a beautiful deep neutral beige – but I’ll give it the benefit of the doubt and try it anyway!